About Google Drive Storage Limit

 - Before executing the transfer task, you can hit Options to set up the transfer method if the target file already exists, like skip the file, overwrite, rename, and more.
 Enable Filter to exclude the file types you don't want to transfer.
 Configure Email notification to get an email about the task.

-- Click Schedule and you're able to perform the cloud transfer regularly, like daily, weekly, monthly, or at the specific time you customized.
+- Click Schedule and you're able to perform the cloud transfer regularly, like daily, weekly, monthly, or at the specific time you customize.

 - Hit the pencil icon next to Schedule to rename the transfer to distinguish it from other tasks, which makes it easily found.